opensearch-project/opensearch-php/RELEASING.md

 The release process is standard across repositories in this org and is run by a release manager volunteering from amongst [MAINTAINERS](MAINTAINERS.md).

+Push a tag to this repository aganist the right commit.
+This triggers [release.yml](.github/workflows/release.yml) workflow which is responsible to get approval from the maintainers in the form of comments on the GitHub issue, release the client to packagist using manual webhook and finally publishing a release on the GitHub.

 ## Backporting

 This project follows [semantic versioning](https://semver.org/spec/v2.0.0.html).
 Backwards-incompatible changes always result in a new major version and will __never__ be backported.
 Small improvements and features will be backported to a new minor version (e.g. `1.1`).
 Security fixes will be backported to a new patch version (e.g. `1.0.1`).